 Nalbuphine may be habit forming.
 Tell your doctor if you have a history of drug abuse or addiction.

 FDA pregnancy category B. Nalbuphine is not expected to harm an unborn baby during early pregnancy.
 Tell your doctor if you are pregnant or plan to become pregnant during treatment.

 Although this medication is sometimes used during labor and delivery, nalbuphine can cause serious side effects in the newborn when the mother has received this medication shortly before childbirth.
 Effects of nalbuphine in the newborn may include breathing problems, a slow heart rate, a blue-colored appearance, and weak or limp muscles.
 If you receive this medication during labor and delivery, your caregivers will watch your baby closely for any serious side effects of nalbuphine.
 These effects can usually be treated quickly in a hospital setting.

 It is not known whether nalbuphine passes into breast milk or if it could harm a nursing baby.
 Do not use this medication without telling your doctor if you are breast-feeding a baby.

 Nalbuphine is injected under the skin, into a muscle, or into a vein through an IV.
 A healthcare provider will give you this injection.

 Nalbuphine is usually given every 3 to 6 hours as needed.
 Your doctor may occasionally change your dose to make sure you get the best results.

 Tell your doctor if the medicine seems to stop working as well in relieving your pain.

-You should not stop using nalbuphine suddenly, or you could have unpleasant withdrawal symptoms.
-Talk to your doctor about how to avoid withdrawal symptoms when stopping the medication.
+You should not stop using nalbuphine suddenly after long-term use, or you could have unpleasant withdrawal symptoms.
+Ask your doctor how to avoid withdrawal symptoms when you stop using nalbuphine.

 Additional Nubain Information